partigabor/aromatica-old/content/items/star_anise.md

 title = "Star Anise"
 author = "Gabor Parti"
 date = "2023-11-04"
-description = "The star shaped pericarps of a tree from Vietnam and South China; fruit of Illicium verumSee also anise. " weight = 10
+description = "The star shaped pericarps of a tree from Vietnam and South China; fruit of Illicium verum" weight = 10
 # draft = "true"
 # hidden = "true"